 The bill amends sections 2307.601, 2901.05, and 2901.09 of the Revised Code to clarify the circumstances under which individuals have no duty to retreat before using force in self-defense, defense of another, or defense of their residence or vehicle.
-Key changes include the insertion of definitions for "residence" and "vehicle," which now have the same meanings as in section 2901.05.
-The bill specifies that individuals who are lawfully in their residence or vehicle, or are occupants of a vehicle owned by an immediate family member, have no duty to retreat before using force.
-Additionally, the possibility of retreat will not be considered by a trier of fact when determining the reasonableness of the use of force in these situations.
+Specifically, it establishes that a person who is lawfully in their residence or vehicle, or is an occupant of a vehicle owned by an immediate family member, has no duty to retreat before using force.
+The bill also removes the previous language that allowed a trier of fact to consider the possibility of retreat when determining the reasonableness of the use of force.

 Statutes affected: As Introduced: 2307.601, 2901.05, 2901.09